Cleveland, Tennessee: Arts and culture

 The MainStreet Cleveland Halloween Block Party draws more than 20,000 people to the city every year.
 The event began in 1988 as a candy handout at the Cleveland Police Department and Centenary Avenue, and has grown to one of the largest events in Cleveland.
 It features live music, food stands, and a costume contest.
-In 2015 Cleveland's mayor, Tom Rowland, dubbed the city as the "Halloween capital of the world."
+In 2015 Cleveland's mayor, Tom Rowland, dubbed the city as the "Halloween capital of the world".

 Cleveland is known for Tall Betsy, the official "Halloween goblin of Bradley County".
 For years, Tall Betsy's Halloween night appearance drew large crowds to Cleveland's Centenary Avenue.
 The growing crowds inspired MainStreet Cleveland to organize the Halloween Block Party around the event.
 Local businessman Allan Jones created the modern legend from tales of the Tall Betsy goblin that his grandmother told him as a child.
 The original legend dates to the 19th century, with print references in the Cleveland Daily Herald as early as 1892.
 In 1998, Tall Betsy retired after drawing a crowd of over 25,000 people.
 She returned in 2005 to celebrate her 25th anniversary.

 The Cleveland Apple Festival, begun in 2002, is an annual family event held on the third weekend of October.
 This festival offers a juried art and craft show, live bluegrass music, food booths, pony and a hayride, entertainment, contests and children's activities.
 Unlike many festivals of its kind in the U.S., the Cleveland Apple Festival does not charge for children to participate in activities provided in the children's area.
 The festival is operated as a 501(c)(3) public charity.

 The city song is "The Diplomat", composed by John Philip Sousa.
 It debuted as conducted by Sousa in a performance in 1906 at the Craigmiles Opera House.
 In November 2017, the city celebrated its 175th anniversary.

+In 2024, the Tennessee state legislature named hot slaw the first official state food of Tennessee, and Cleveland the hot slaw capital of Tennessee.